Converting Paper Documents into Electronic Files

 File Format Information

-DOE's standard file format for static document archival is Acrobat Image + Text.
-This is an Acrobat file that contains the actual scans of the pages for viewing and printing purposes, and has the OCR'd text behind the image for indexing and searching.
+DOE's standard file format for static document archival is Acrobat Image + Text / Acrobat Searchable Image - Exact.
+This is an Acrobat file that contains the actual scans of the pages for viewing and printing purposes, and has the character recognized text behind the image for indexing and searching.
 By containing the actual scanned page no information is lost, all handwriting, charts, photos, etc. are viewed and printed.
-With OCR'd text behind the image these files can be indexed and searched like any other text-based file, and the text can be copied or exported if desired (though there are some text and formatting issues depending on the document.)
+With text behind the image these files can be indexed and searched like any other text-based file, and the text can be copied or exported if desired (though there are some text and formatting issues depending on the document.)
 Acrobat files can be indexed with the Acrobat program, document storage and management systems, and search engines that can be PC, file server or web server based.

 There are other file formats we can convert to, which include: